synthetik-technologies/blastfoam/README.md

+### blastFoam Version 6.0 Release Notes and Features
+blastFoam 6.0 greatly improves the numerics library to include multivariate root finding, minimisation/optimisation, and numerical integration.
+The equation structure has also been improved and generalised.
+Lookup tables have also been greatly improved by adding support for mixed order interpolation and more general file readers.
+3D lookup tables have also been implemented.

+Additional thermodynamic and transport models including power law and  tabulated.
+Two and multiphase temperature calculations have been expanded to now solve a coupled root finding method that incorperate all phase contributions of energy and density.

+Improved and additional refinement methods including polyhedral refinement from foam-extend with the support for 3D, 2D, and 2D axisymmetric refinement with dynamic load balancing.

+Improvements for the rotateFields utility now allow for iterative refinement based on the methods provided in dynamicMeshDict.

+Burst patches have been added to allow for the breaking of internal faces based on a given criteria.

+The setRefinedField utility has been expanded to include the option to set zones and sets based on the given regions.

+Time integration now supports restarting of time steps which is useful for FSI cases.

+### Previous Releases

 ### blastFoam Version 5.0 Release Notes and Features
 blastFoam 5.0 greatly improves compatibility of blastFoam thermodynamics with that of standard OpenFOAM.
 This results in the ability to use most standard OpenFOAM functionObjects and fvModels and constraints.
 This also includes the ability to compile new combinations of thermodynamic models at run-time.
 Additional thermodynamic models have been added including ePower, ePolynomial, eTabulated, hPower, hPolynomial, and hTabulated.
 Additional fluid transport models have been added including polynomial, logPolynomial, sutherland, WLF, and tabulated.
 Additional sold transport models have been added including exponential and polynomial.